He Did That

 "He Did That" is the first single released by American rapper Silkk the Shocker from his fourth album, My World, My Way.
-It is among his popular singles.
-It was produced by Donald XL Robertson and featured Mac and Master P. "He Did That" was successful, peaking at #14 on the Billboard Hot R&B/Hip-Hop Singles & Tracks and #3 on the Billboard Hot Rap Singles.
+It was produced by Donald XL Robertson and featured Mac and Master P. "He Did That" peaked at number 50 on the Billboard Hot R&B/Hip-Hop Singles & Tracks and number 3 on the Billboard Hot Rap Singles.

 The music video takes place a mansion filled with Mercedes Benz featuring appearances by Master P.